hyarlagadda/beautiful-jekyll/_posts/2017-01-23-why-functional-programming.md

 }
 ```

 In ImpNumberClassifierSimple we have two elements of internal state. _number_ fields allows to us to avoid passing it as parameter to many functions.
-The _cache_ holds a map used to cache the sume for each number, yielding faster results.
+The _cache_ holds a map used to cache the sum for each number, yielding faster results.
 Internal state is common and encouraged in Object-oriented world because OOP languages utilize encapsulation as one of their benefits.
-Separting state often makes engineering practices such as unit testing easier, allowing easy injection of values.
+Separating state often makes engineering practices such as unit testing easier, allowing easy injection of values.

 ---